threedworld-mit/tdw/Documentation/api/command_api.md

 ## **`set_proc_gen_reflection_probe`**

 Toggle the reflection probe in a procedurally generated room.
 By default, the reflection probe is active.
 Deactivating the reflection probe will yield less realistic images but better framerates.

+- <font style="color:orange">**Deprecated**: This command has been deprecated.
+In the next major TDW update (1.x.0), this command will be removed.</font>

 ```python
 {"$type": "set_proc_gen_reflection_probe"}